Heapy/awesome-kotlin/app/rss/articles/Kotlin Configuration Scripts - An Introduction.md

 **_GitExtensions_HttpsGithubComJetbrainsGitextensions.kt_**

 This object defines the VCS root configuration.
-It’s important to note that we could have just placed all this information directly in the code above, as opposed to making the call _vcsRoot(GitExtensions_…).  _However, the advantage to doing this, as we’ll see, is not only to make the code cleaner and separate concerns, but also to provide  reusability.
+It’s important to note that we could have just placed all this information directly in the code above, as opposed to making the call _vcsRoot(GitExtensions_...).  _However, the advantage to doing this, as we’ll see, is not only to make the code cleaner and separate concerns, but also to provide  reusability.

 ![vcs-settings-root](https://d3nmt5vlzunoa1.cloudfront.net/teamcity/files/2016/10/vcs-settings-root.png)